bahrus/xtal-state/README.md

 ## Problem Statement I -- Object-centric routing

-At the simplest level, it can provide part of a routing solution (but a view selector component, such as [if-diff](https://www.webcomponents.org/element/if-diff) is needed, in combination with these components for a full routing implementation).
+At the simplest level, it can provide part of a routing solution (but a view selector component, such as [if-diff](https://www.webcomponents.org/element/if-diff) is needed, in combination with these components, for a full routing implementation).
 But unlike typical routing solutions, perhaps, xtal-state* views the history.state object as the focal point, and the address bar as a subservient recorder of the history.state object.

 At the other extreme, consider the following two problem statements.